About In the Stacks

 About Michelle Zaffino

-Michelle Zaffino has over 15 years of magazine and online publishing, writing, information architecture, copywriting and editing experience.
+Michelle Zaffino has over 15 years of magazine and online publishing, writing, content, information architecture, copywriting and editing experience.
 She worked in New York for publications such as Redbook, Elle, Sports Afield and Esquire, and while managing the research department at Marie Claire, she wrote Does Your Man Need A Makeover?, which inspired tv’s Queer Eye for the Straight Guy.
-Now living in San Francisco, she works as an information architect and content strategeist and has been published in Marie Claire, Redbook, Sports Afield, SEEN, Double Negative, Sportswear International, IndiePlanet, Mr. Beller’s Neighborhood, The Bold Italic, Her Fab Life, the Sephora blog, Eco Fashion World, Eco to the People and In the Stacks video book review.
-She recently completed her first teen novel, How Good It Can Be, a sequel, The Love Quad, a historical novel for teens, and is currently working on a series for young adults, and a memoir.
+She is a 2012 graduate of the Master in Library and Information Science program at the University of Pittsburgh (3.825 final gpa).
+Now living in San Francisco, she works as an information architect and content strategist consultant and has been published in Marie Claire, Redbook, Sports Afield, SEEN, Double Negative, Sportswear International, IndiePlanet, Mr. Beller’s Neighborhood, The Bold Italic, Her Fab Life, the Sephora blog, Eco Fashion World, Eco to the People and In the Stacks video book review.
+She recently completed her first teen novel, How Good It Can Be, a sequel, The Love Quad, a historical novel for teens, a memoir, and is currently working on a series for young adults.
 More at www.michellezaffino.com.